 General Tips for LXQt on Fedora

-- Personalize the LXQt panel: Right-click on the panel and choose Configure Panel to access various customization options.
-You can change the panel’s position, size, and appearance, as well as add, remove, or rearrange panel widgets.
+• Personalize the LXQt panel: Right-click on the panel and choose Configure Panel to access various customization options.
+You can change the panel’s position, size, and appearance and add, remove, or rearrange panel widgets.

-- Customize the LXQt theme: Access the LXQt Appearance Configuration tool by going to Preferences > LXQt settings > Appearance.
-Here, you can change the widget style, icon theme, and color scheme to match your preferences.
+• Customize the LXQt theme: Access the LXQt Appearance Configuration tool by going to Preferences > LXQt settings > Appearance.
+You can change the widget style, icon theme, and color scheme to match your preferences.

 Other Tips and Tricks for LXQt on Fedora

-- Add and manage virtual desktops: LXQt supports multiple virtual desktops to help you organize your workspace.
-Right-click on the desktop pager located in the panel, and select Configure Desktops to add or remove virtual desktops, as well as set their names and layout.
+• Add and manage virtual desktops: LXQt supports multiple virtual desktops to help you organize your workspace.
+Right-click on the desktop pager in the panel, and select Configure Desktops to add or remove virtual desktops and set their names and layout.

 Step 1: Uninstall the LXQt Desktop Environment